wrightni/OSSP/readme.md

   1. 'srgb': RGB imagery taken by a typical camera
   2. 'wv02_ms': DigitalGlobe WorldView 2 multispectral imagery,
   3. 'pan': High resolution panchromatic imagery
-* __-m | --mode__: {1,2}.
-How you would like to the training GUI.
-1: create a training dataset from folder of raw images.
-2: assess the accuracy of a classified image (output of RandomForest.py).

 #### Optional arguments:
 * __--tds_file__: Only used for mode 1.
 Existing training dataset file.
 Will create a new one with this name if none exists. *Default = <image_type>\_training\_data.h5*.
-* __-s | --splits__: The number of times to split the input image for improved processing speed.
-This is rounded to the nearest square number. *Default = 9*.

 ### Contact